Most of the activities at Uluru are focused around the stunning colors at sunrise and sunset.

-The record for a bull camel standing with a load in Australia and probably anywhere in the world was at Herbert Springs, WA in 1910.
-One huge candor bull camel stood with one and half tons (1500 kgs) on He carried 1½ tons three steps, collapsed, smashed his pelvis and had to be destroyed.
+The record for a bull camel standing with a load in Australia and probably anywhere in the world was at Herbert Springs, WA, in 1910.
+One huge candor bull camel stood with one and half tons (1,500 kgs) on his back.
+He carried 1½ tons three steps, collapsed, smashed his pelvis and had to be destroyed.

 This land is very fragile.
 One is requested to stay on the path.
 It takes two weeks for a footprint to disappear.
 Look at all these tourist shoes…on the path.

 Even though a fly net is a necessity, we decided that it would not deter us from swimming in the pool.
 It isn’t very sexy!